Janet Sarbanes

-Janet Sarbanes is an author and a professor of creative writing and cultural studies.
+Janet Matina Sarbanes (/ˈsɑrbeɪnz/; born 1968) is an American author and a professor of creative writing and cultural studies.
 Her books Army of One and The Protester Has Been Released are collections of short fiction.
 Her book Letters on the Autonomy Project is a collection of essays exploring the relation between art and politics via the concept of autonomy.
 She has published numerous essays on art, aesthetics, pedagogy and communal practice.

 Education

-Sarbanes received her B.A. in comparative literature from Princeton and her PhD in English from UCLA.
+Sarbanes received her BA in comparative literature from Princeton and her PhD in English from UCLA.
 As a Princeton undergraduate, she spearheaded a successful effort to make the words of the school's alma mater gender inclusive.

 Career

 Sarbanes teaches creative writing and cultural studies at the California Institute of the Arts.

-Books and Notable Essays
+Publications

 Letters on the Autonomy Project

 Letters on the Autonomy Project was published by punctum books in June 2022.

 The Protester Has Been Released

 The Protester Has Been Released is a collection of ten short stories and one novella.
 It was published by C&R Press in April 2017.